Gusto Shipyard: Gusto Engineering

 The engineering office of Gusto Shipyard was the most prestigious part of the company.
 After its employees had agreed to join RSV, it became RSV Gusto Engineering.
 When RSV stopped building new ships only a few years later, it came back under control of IHC.
 Initially, in 1980, IHC Inter N.V. and IHC Holland each bought a third of the engineering firm.
 In 1984, IHC Caland bought the remainder from RSV.
-Five years later, IHC Caland bought a successful design office specalizing in jackup rigs, Marine Structure Consultants (MSC) and in 2011 Gusto Engineering and MSC were merged to form GustoMSC.
+Five years later, IHC Caland bought a successful design office specializing in jackup rigs, Marine Structure Consultants (MSC) and in 2011 Gusto Engineering and MSC were merged to form GustoMSC.
 In 2012, IHC Caland, by this time known as SBM Offshore, sold GustoMSC to ING Group Capital subsidiary Parcom Capital, an investment firm, for US$185 million.
 It was acquired by American oil rig and equipment manufacturer National Oilwell Varco (later renamed NOV Inc.) in 2018 and operated as a subsidiary.